 - “Patent applied for” or “U.S. patent applied for”.

 - “U.S. and foreign patents applied for” or “patent applied for in the U.S. and abroad” if you’re applying in multiple countries.

-All of these terms mean that your patent application is in pending status and has not got the grant yet.
+So, all of these terms mean that your application is in pending status and has not got the grant yet.

 Related Article: Patent Monitoring: A Primary Guide

 The Patent Filing Company (TPFC) is an exclusive group of the world’s leading technologies with a deep understanding of global patent laws.
-Our team of professional experts will help you with the patent filing procedure.
-TPFC covers 300+ experts and serves over 45 countries.
+Moreover, our team of professional experts will help you with the patent filing procedure.
+Additionally, TPFC covers 300+ experts and serves over 45 countries.
 Our professionals utilize their expertise to advise our clients to help them get world-class advice and IP Protection.
-You get the broadest and strongest service of the TPFC at an optimal cost.
-Our team would ease your task of filing the patent application effectively.
+Also, you get the broadest and strongest service of the TPFC at an optimal cost.
+Hence, our team would ease your task of filing the patent application effectively.
 To avail our services, Visit The Patent Filing Company.